skillcadet/blog/_posts/2024-11-18-Starting-a-cluster.md

 title: Starting an on-premise kubernetes cluster
 ---

 In this series of posts, we are building an on-premise kubernetes cluster.
 This is a manual configuartion as we presume no support for BGP in virtualized or non-enterprise networking.
-In the [first](https://blog.skillcadet.com/2024/10/01/cloud-init-k8s-node.html) and [second](/edge.html) posts we seeded our initial servers using the cloud-init framework.
+In the [first](https://blog.skillcadet.com/2024/10/01/cloud-init-k8s-node.html) post we seeded our initial servers using the cloud-init framework.

 Depending on your own infrastructure needs, you may need to provision the cluster before you get the IP Addresses necessary for /etc/hosts.